-Granite: This stone is more porous requires additional maintenance.
+Granite: This stone is more porous and requires additional maintenance.
 When stains seep in, they can be challenging to get out, so constant cleaning is a must.
-Granite countertops need to be resealed every so often, ultimately making them more expensive because their maintenance costs could accrue to prevent damage and unsightly marks on their surfaces.
+Granite countertops need to be resealed every so often, ultimately making them more expensive because their maintenance costs could accumulate to prevent damage and unsightly surface marks.

 Quartz: When compared to other countertops, quartz lasts longer and is even recyclable.
 While mining activities remain in gray areas, quartz is extracted in the safest way possible.
-Many of its natural stone elements are actually reclaimed by-products from the quarrying process itself, which would have otherwise gone to waste.
+Many of its natural stone elements are reclaimed by-products from the quarrying process itself, which would have otherwise gone to waste.
 No stone is quarried solely for use in quartz countertops, making it an ideal choice for homeowners who want an eco-friendly kitchen remodel.

 Granite: While the quarrying process of granite does impact the environment, its carbon footprint is comparable to cutting wood from sustainable sources.
 It’s a long-lasting stone that’s relatively eco-friendly, hygienic, and can be down-cycled for other applications.

 Both quartz and granite countertop materials add value to your home.
 Not only do both of these add a polished look to your kitchen and bathrooms, but they’re also durable and long-lasting high-quality materials.

 Of course, you’re wondering which option offers a greater advantage on the market.
 Granite is considered to be slightly more valuable than quartz slabs, largely because it’s a naturally occurring stone rather than man-made.
 However, both offer a good return on investment in the long run.